pa-digital/pumpkin/README.md

 * `--cucumberjson` (or `-c`) is the path to a local JSON file containing a Cucumber test report (optional)
 * `--open` (or `-o`) to open the HTML report in your browser after the script completes

+## Altering the order of features

+By default the features will appear in the report in the same order that the files are ordered on your computer (alphabetically).
+To override this order use the `@report-order-N` tag on each feature.
+Tagged features will appear first, then the others ordered alphabetically.
+For example:

+    @report-order-1
+    Feature: Login
+    ...

+    @report-order-2
+    Feature: Registration
+    ...

 ## Example

 ![Example report](screenshot.png)